 This competition is open to all books on human rights written by a political scientist and published in the previous two years.
-Please send one copy of the book to each member of the award committee.
+Please send one hard copy or pdf of the book to each member of the award committee.

 John Jay College of Criminal Justice

 City University of New York